jason-davey/studio/PLAYBOOK.md

 6.  **Variants:**
     *   **Baseline:** This is your control group.
 It will typically use the default value of your Remote Config parameter or you can specify it.
         *   Parameter: Select `heroConfig`.
-        *   Value: (Usually leave as "Use parameter's default value" or explicitly set the control JSON string).
+        *   Value: (Usually leave as "Use parameter's default value" or explicitly set the control JSON string.
+Use the **A/B Test Configurator Tool** (section 4.3.1) to generate this JSON if needed).
     *   **Variant A:** (and B, C, etc. as needed)
         *   Click **"Add variant"**.
         *   Name your variant (e.g., "New Headline CTA").
         *   Parameter: `heroConfig`.
-        *   Value: Enter the JSON string for this variation.
+        *   Value: Use the **A/B Test Configurator Tool** (section 4.3.1) to generate the JSON string for this variation and paste it here.
 For example:
           ```json
           {"headline":"Unlock Financial Peace of Mind","subHeadline":"(protecting your loved ones, always)","ctaText":"Get Protected Today"}
           ```